 I don’t know about you, but this is one movie I can’t get through without going through half a box of Kleenex.
-I just watched it again (it’s streaming on Netflix right now, btw), and bawled my eyes out.
+I just watched it again and bawled my eyes out.

-Here’s how the front of the house looked in the movie, as the town was seeing the bride and groom off on their honeymoon:
+Here’s how the front of the house looked in the movie, as the bride and groom left for their honeymoon:

 The house has 6 bedrooms, 6.5 baths, and 6,000 square feet.